jaantollander/masters-thesis/content/20_hpc.md

 \clearpage

 # High-performance computing
-Fundamentally, we can think about *computing* as applying *rules* on a string of symbols to transform it for some goal-oriented task such as solving a mathematical problem.
+Fundamentally, computing is about repeatedly applying a logical rule on a string of symbols to transform it for some goal-oriented task, such as solving a mathematical problem.
-At each *unit of time*, we apply the rules onto the string in a way defined by the chosen *model of computation*, for example, the first applicable rule at a time or multiple rules at once.
-Both the set of rules and the set of symbols must be discrete.
-*Computation* is the process of applying the rules until we can no longer apply any rules, and the process halts.
-The *memory* requirement of computation is the maximum string size during the computation.
-Some models of computation are only theoretical tools, while others we can implement in the real world using physical processes.
+In practice, we use computers for computing, which they do by leveraging physical processes.
 Contemporary computers represent data in digital form as binary digits called *bits*.
 Rules correspond to instructions to a computer processor that manipulates a string of bits in memory.
 Memory consists of multiple levels of volatile *main memory* and non-volatile *storage* organized hierarchically based on factors such as proximity to the processor, access speed, and cost.
 Models of computation include serial and parallel computing.
-*Serial computing* refers to performing one operation at a time.
+Serial computing refers to performing one operation at a time.
-In contrast, *parallel computing* is about performing multiple independent operations simultaneously, intending to reduce run time, and performing larger calculations.
+In contrast, parallel computing is about performing multiple independent operations simultaneously, intending to reduce run time, and performing larger calculations.

 *High-performance computing (HPC)* relies on parallel computing to provide large computing resources for solving computationally demanding and data-intensive problems.
 These problems include simulating complex systems, solving large computational models, data science, and training machine learning models.